RBReif/medizinterminFrontend/README.md

 ## Backend

 Please also clone the backend project from the repository.
 This project uses MongoDB for the backend.
+The project was realized using the MERN stack.

 ## Prerequisites